 Strategic Research for improving quality in healthcare

-Improving the survival rate on the day of birth
+Supporting care on the day of birth

 Our work focuses on care during labor and birth with a particular emphasis on WHO Labour Care Guide, supporting the newborn immediately after birth and making every birth and resuscitation a learning event.